Spain's Atletico Madrid rout Marseille in Europa League final

 While a late headed strike by Marseille's Kostas Mitroglou -- a 74th minute substitute -- could have swung the momentum, it was not to be, and the ball rebounded harmlessly off the upright.

-A final goal by skipper Gabi in the 89th minute sealed the victory for the Madrid side, who lifted the trophy for departing club legend Fernando Torres, who made a cameo appearance as a 90th minute substitute.
+A final goal by Atleti skipper Gabi in the 89th minute sealed the victory for the Madrid side, who lifted the trophy for departing club legend Fernando Torres, who made a cameo appearance as a 90th minute substitute.

 Early mistake sets tone